Chancellor of Germany

-The chancellor of Germany, officially the federal chancellor of the Federal Republic of Germany, is the head of the federal government of Germany and the commander in chief of the German Armed Forces during wartime.
+The chancellor of Germany, officially the federal chancellor of the Federal Republic of Germany, is the head of the federal government of Germany.
 The chancellor is the chief executive of the Federal Cabinet and heads the executive branch.
 The chancellor is elected by the Bundestag on the proposal of the federal president and without debate (Article 63 of the German Constitution).
+During a state of defence declared by the Bundestag the chancellor also assumes the position of commander-in-chief of the Bundeswehr.